+IP Examples

+The inversion of IP data is almost identical to the inversion of DC resistivity data.
+The primary difference is that IP is a linear problem and the forward modeling matrix is the sensitivity matrix from the DC resistivity inversion.
+The IP inversion code has the same functionality as the DC resistivity code and the control lines are identical.
+One essential difference is that positivity is strictly enforced in the IP inversion.
+IP data can be negative but the intrinsic chargeability is always positive.
+There is no need to repeat all of the inversions done for the DC.
+Rather, we will invert only a few examples to illustrate the algorithm.

-IP ExamplesThe synthetic model used for the IP inversions is shown in . and resulting synthetic data, in .
+The synthetic model used for the IP inversions is shown in Figure 33a and resulting synthetic data, in Figure 33b.
 The model is very similar to that used in the DC example.
-It consists of two chargeable bodies (chargeability = 0.15), buried in a uniform half-space of zero chargeability, which is overlain by an overburden of variable chargeability.
+It consists of two chargeable bodies (chargeability = 0.15), buried in a uniform halfspace of zero chargeability, which is overlain by an overburden of variable chargeability.
 A V-shaped valley is cut out to simulate the surface topography.
 The forward model of this setting was contaminated with 5% Gaussian noise.

 The examples were designed to replicate the capabilities of DCIP2D_V.5.0, shown using the DC examples.
 The conductivity models used for IP inversions were mainly those, acquired from the corresponding DC inversions.